shaurya-06/Predict-movie-box-office-revenue/README.md

 Jupyter notebook software used just press shift + enter to run the code line by line or go to the Cell option in the navbar and select Run All

+Repository contains both the original data set and the cleaned data set